camdenreslink/code.camdenreslink.com/content/dev/the-expression-problem-in-dot-net/index.md

 }
 {{< /highlight-custom >}}

 Oh no!
-We're going to have to add it to every single one of our subclasses, modifying each subclass!
+We're going to have to add it to every single one of our subclasses.

 {{< highlight-custom language="csharp" header-text="C#" >}}
 public class Rectangle : Shape